 - Provide resources and education - newsletters, bulletins, community guides, health fairs, guest speakers, instructors for a new activity or sport, etc.

 - Help staff to find a support group or buddy system to encourage each other.

 Simply put, a workplace that supports physical activity provides and enhances the quality of life for workers, both inside and outside of the workplace.
 When workers are encouraged to be active, there can be benefits for both the workers and the company, such as:

 - Gains in productivity, creativity, and job performance.

 - Decreases in absenteeism, work-related injuries, and occupational conditions or diseases.

 It is important for organizations not only to analyze the cost of running a physical activity program in the short term, but also to see how it will benefit the organization in the long run.

 Sometimes making small changes can support big results.
-The employees, management and committees can create ideas or initiate for the workplace.
+The workers, management and committees can create ideas or initiate for the workplace.
 After acknowledging these ideas, a detailed plan of action can be the next step.
-In this step, you can plan your activities that can be developed for your specific workplace setting.
+In this step, plan the activities that can be developed for your specific workplace setting.
 After a program is in place, it should be monitored, evaluated and maintained.

 More information on active living is available from the following organizations*: